 Can you put fake plants in a saltwater tank?

 Yes, you can place fake plants in the saltwater aquarium.
-Ensure, to buy the best quality product available in the market.
+Ensure, to buy the best quality products available in the market.

 How do you clean artificial aquarium plants?